NOTE: To have event, activity and other information posted on this website,

 Monthly LifeMoves Dinner

 Every 3rd Sunday of the month, (with a few exceptions) we donate our time & serve a dinner for the homeless men at the LifeMoves homeless shelter at the Montgomery Street Inn.

 In 2017, Campbell UMC will not prepare meals on: Easter Sunday, Fathers’ Day or any Sunday in December.

-The next dinner we will bee serving is in January, 2018 – the menu is turkey & gravy, mashed potatoes, stir-fried vegetables, coleslaw, carrot cupcakes and iced tea.
+The next dinner we will bee serving is February 18, 2018 – the menu is turkey & gravy, mashed potatoes, stir-fried vegetables, coleslaw, carrot cupcakes and iced tea.